Kamikōchi: History

 Kamikōchi was logged extensively until the mid-19th Century.
-The Rev. Walter Weston, a British Anglican missionary, is credited through his writing with sparking interest in recreational mountaineering in Japan and also with lobbying to preserve the Kamikōchi area.
+The Rev. Walter Weston, a British Anglican missionary, is credited with, through his writing, sparking interest in recreational mountaineering in Japan and with lobbying to preserve the Kamikōchi area.
 Each year in June, the Weston Festival is celebrated at Kamikochi in recognition of his contribution to the conservation of the Northern Japan Alps.

 Japanese novelist Ryunosuke Akutagawa also contributed to a boom in domestic tourism when he published his book Kappa in 1927.
-The naming of the Kappa-Bashi, the narrow pedestrian suspension bridge over the Azusa River mentioned in the novel predates the book's publication.
-The origin of the naming of the bridge is uncertain, but is more commonly thought to refer to Kappa, mythical water deities said to inhabit Japan's mountain streams and rivers.
+The name "Kappa-Bashi," the narrow pedestrian suspension bridge over the Azusa River mentioned in the novel, predates the book's publication.
+The origin of the bridge's name is uncertain.
+Still, it is more commonly thought to refer to Kappa, mythical water deities said to inhabit Japan's mountain streams and rivers.

 kanji 神垣内 (Kami-ko-uchi) were also used to write "Kamikōchi," but 上高地 (Kami-kō-chi) has become the common way to write the name.

-Park facilities include two camping areas, a number of hotels (western-style and traditional Japanese ryokan), a post office, a tourist information center and some souvenir shops, mainly located between the bus and taxi terminal and Kappa-bashi bridge.
+Park facilities include two camping areas, several hotels (western-style and traditional Japanese ryokan), a post office, a tourist information center, and some souvenir shops, mainly located between the bus and taxi terminal and Kappa-bashi bridge.

 Access and transportation

 As the entire Kamikochi valley is protected as part of the Chūbu-Sangaku National Park, road access is only granted to shuttle buses, taxis, and forestry and maintenance workers' vehicles.
 Private vehicles have been restricted from entering the park beyond the Kama Tunnel for both traffic management and environmental reasons since 1994.
-Private cars are required to park at either the Hirayu or Sawando parking area from where shuttle buses or taxis transport visitors directly to the centrally located park visitor center.
+Private cars are required to park at either the Hirayu or Sawando parking area, from where shuttle buses or taxis transport visitors directly to the centrally located park visitor center.